iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 * The feature lit up at least one pixel on the screen.
 Pixels drawn behind other, transparent pixels are not included in this criterion.
 Pixel-based queries can be constrained to a sub-region of the viewport.
 * The feature is included in at least one [Tile]($frontend) currently being displayed by the viewport.
 By this criterion, if a [ClipVector]($geometry-core) is clipping the contents of the viewport, a feature contained in a tile that intersects the clip volume is considered visible even if the feature's geometry would be completely clipped out.

+## Creating graphics

+The new [GraphicBuilderOptions]($frontend) makes it easier to create a [GraphicBuilder]($frontend) and enables some additional features.
+[DecorateContext.createGraphic]($frontend) and [RenderSystem.createGraphic]($frontend) have been added, superseding [DecorateContext.createGraphicBuilder]($frontend) and [RenderSystem.createGraphicBuilder]($frontend).
+Each accepts a GraphicBuilderOptions specifying only those aspects of the GraphicBuilder that the caller wishes to customize.
+In particular, the behavior of pickable decorations can be customized using [GraphicBuilderOptions.pickable]($frontend):

+* [PickableGraphicOptions.noHilite]($frontend) and [PickableGraphicOptions.noFlash]($frontend) can prevent pickable graphics from being flashed and/or hilited by tools.
+* [PickableGraphicOptions.locateOnly]($frontend) allows a pickable graphic to be located by tools but not drawn to the screen.

 ## Presentation changes

 ### InstanceLabelOverride enhancements